Optimization Problems for Machine Learning: A Survey: Deep Learning

 Another attempt in modelling DNNs via MIPs is provided by \cite{khalil2018combinatorial}, in the context of Binarized Neural Networks (BNNs).
 BNNs are characterized by having binary weights $\{-1, +1\}$ and by using the sign function for neuron activation \cite{courbariaux2015binaryconnect}.

 In \cite{khalil2018combinatorial}, a MIP is proposed for finding adversarial examples in BNNs by maximizing the difference between the activation of the targeted label $\chi'$ and the predicted label $\chi$ of the input $x^0$, in the final layer (namely, $\max x_{\chi'}^L - x_\chi^L$). \comments{Contrary to \cite{fischetti2018deep}, the MIP of \cite{khalil2018combinatorial} does not impose limitations on the search of adversarial examples, apart from the perturbation quantity.
 In terms of optimality criterion however, searching for the proven largest misclassified example is different from finding a targeted adversarial example.
-Furthermore, while there is interest in minimally perturbed adversarial examples, suboptimal solutions corresponding to adversarial examples (i.e., $x_{\chi'}^L \geq x_\chi^L$) may have a perturbation smaller than that of the optimal solution.} \CGrev{Recently, \cite{icartetraining} investigated an hybrid Constraint Programming/Mixed-Integer Programming method to train BNNs.
-Such model-based approach provides solutions that generalize better than those found by the largely adopted training solvers, such as gradient descent, especially for small datasets.}
+Furthermore, while there is interest in minimally perturbed adversarial examples, suboptimal solutions corresponding to adversarial examples (i.e., $x_{\chi'}^L \geq x_\chi^L$) may have a perturbation smaller than that of the optimal solution.} \CGrev{Recently, \cite{icartetraining} investigated a hybrid constraint programming/mixed integer programming method to train BNNs.
+Such model-based approach provides solutions that generalize better than those found by the largely adopted training solvers, such as gradient descent, especially for small datasets. \revtwoJS{We note that methods such as gradient descent can usually only guarantee local optimality (unless early stopping takes place).}}